How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Avoid keeping mediums sitting in standing water for extended periods

-• Water only when necessary—overwatering invites gnats
+• Water only when necessary.
+Overwatering invites gnats

-microgreens growing in trays on table
+Microgreens growing in trays on table with proper airflow setup for pest prevention

 2. Choose Your Growing Medium Wisely

 Use well-draining media and avoid compost-heavy mixes for indoor growing.
 Fresh, sterile mediums reduce the chances of fungus gnats arriving with your supplies.
+Starting with quality, food-safe seed also matters.
+See our blog on microgreen seed quality for what to look for in suppliers.

 Interestingly, even hydroponic setups using grow mats can develop fungus gnat issues if there's plant decay or excessive moisture in trays.
 The key is starting clean and maintaining good drainage.
+For full cleaning protocols, see our cleaning and sanitization guide.

 3. Airflow Makes a Huge Difference